weakish/docs-en/views/realtime-guide-beginner.md

     {

     }
-    else if (e.Message is AVIMTypedMessage baseTypedMessage)
+    else if (e.Message is InputtingMessage inputtingMessage)
     {

-    } // Attach more conditions for custom types
+        Debug.Log(string.Format("Received a customized message {0} {1}", inputtingMessage.TextContent, inputtingMessage.Ecode));
+    }
+    // Messages with unknon types will be discarded.
 }
 ```